simvisa logo

 Self-File

-Have you started your application and then gotten confused?
-Are you worried you might make a mistake or leave out important supporting documents?
-SimVisa is the solution.
 We understand you might want to save on lawyer fees and file on your own.
-You can relax because SimVisa will prepare your application under the supervision of an immigration attorney.
-You will even get a one hour video conference with an immigration attorney after SimVisa prepares your forms.
+With self-file services, SimVisa will prepare your application and make sure everything is in order, and you will do the rest.
+You will even get a one-hour video conference with an immigration attorney before you file your application.

 • Step 1: SimVisa collects information and documents from you through our online portal